leozide/leocad/branches/leocad-0.75/README.txt

 LeoCAD is a CAD program that allows people to build virtual models using bricks similar to those found in LEGO toys.
-It's available for free under the GNU Public License, and works on the Windows and Linux Operating Systems.
+It's available for free under the GNU Public License v2, and works on the Windows and Linux Operating Systems.